marvinpinto-archive/puppetconf/puppetconf_2014.md

 ##### Location
 Salon 7-9 (Lower B2)

+##### About
+If you are at PuppetConf, then you probably already believe in the value proposition of automation and consistency.
+But how do you transform your entire team to deliver on the “cloud” promise?
+Hear how Getty Images is building a puppetized culture that focuses on improving business applications and not just supporting the underlying technology.

 ### 9:40am - Keynote: Decentralize Your Infrastructure - Alan Green, Sony Computer Entertainment America